ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Task 2: Arbitrary code execution
 ---

-How about if we create a slightly more advanced payload; some arbitrary code that we want to execute, and pass it to our previously created vulnerable program?
+How about if we create a more advanced payload; some arbitrary code that we want to execute, and pass it to our previously created vulnerable program?

-Could we redirect the execution flow to our own code?
+Could we redirect the execution flow to our code?
-Notably, this could mean the execution of our own program within another program.
+Notably, this could mean the execution of our program within another program.
 In the past, this mechanism was entirely possible.

-**Ultimately, the goal is to transform the code into a format that mirrors its representation in memory during CPU execution.**
+**Ultimately, the goal is to transform our custom code into a format that mirrors its representation in memory during CPU execution.
+And then, computer could execute it like anything else.**

 For clarity's sake, we can draft the payload using C/C++.
 After drafting, this code should be manually translated into machine code.
-Avoid auto-generating assembly from a compiled binary due to various concerns, which are noted later.
+We avoid auto-generating assembly from a compiled binary due to various concerns, which are noted later.
 Subsequently, this machine code can be combined with other instructions to complete the payload.

 A well-known white paper on this approach is written by Aleph One[^1].